St. Thomas Aquinas High School (New Jersey)

 St. Thomas Aquinas High School, formerly known as Bishop George Ahr High School, is a private four-year college preparatory and coeducational Roman Catholic high school for students from ninth through twelfth grades.
-It is located on a campus covering 34 acres in the northern section of Edison, in Middlesex County, New Jersey, United States.
+It is located on a campus covering 34 acres in the northern section of Edison, in Middlesex County, in the U.S. state of New Jersey.
 The school operates under the auspices of the Roman Catholic Diocese of Metuchen.

-As of the 2017–18 school year, the school had an enrollment of 739 students and 69.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
-The school's student body was 55.5% (410) White, 16.6% (123) Asian, 14.5% (107) Hispanic, 8.1% (60) Black and 4.7% (35) two or more races.
+The school has an enrollment of 570 students and 45 classroom teachers, for a student–teacher ratio of 12.75:1.
 Students attend the school from Middlesex, Union, Monmouth, and Somerset counties in Central New Jersey.

 The administration and teaching faculty hold B.S. or B.A. degrees; a significant percentage have M.A. degrees; and some hold a Ph.D. degree.
 St. Thomas Aquinas High School is overseen by the New Jersey Department of Education and is accredited by AdvancED.

 History

 The school opened in 1969 as St. Thomas Aquinas High School.
 For the first year, the building was occupied by St. Thomas Aquinas High School on the first floor and St. Pius High School on the second floor, as St. Pius was still under construction.
-Originally a part of the Roman Catholic Diocese of Trenton, St. Thomas Aquinas High School joined the newly-formed Roman Catholic Diocese of Metuchen in 1981.
+Originally a part of the Diocese of Trenton, St. Thomas Aquinas High School joined the newly-formed Diocese of Metuchen in 1981.

-The school was renamed Bishop George Ahr High School in 1983.
+The school was renamed Bishop George Ahr High School in 1983, in honor of George W. Ahr, Trenton's longest-serving bishop.

 In fall 2006, a multi-million dollar addition opened, which featured a second gymnasium, two computer labs, a weight room, a new music room, and several classrooms and conference rooms.

-On July 1, 2019, in honor of its 50th anniversary, the school reverted to its original name.
+On July 1, 2019, as part of several significant changes in honor of its 50th anniversary, the school reverted to its original name.

 Academics

-Graduation Requirements
+Graduation requirements

 Graduation from St. Thomas Aquinas High School requires a minimum of 130 credits.
 Subjects required for graduation are as follows:

-Course Levels
+Course levels

 St. Thomas Aquinas High School offers courses at the College Prep, Accelerated, Honors, and Advanced Placement levels.

 Advanced Placement courses are offered in AP 2D Art & Design, AP Art History, AP Biology, AP Chemistry, AP Computer Science, AP English Language and Composition, AP English Literature and Composition, AP United States History, AP Calculus, AP Statistics, AP Physics B, AP Psychology, and AP Statistics.